openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

   in two modes: LMS and Studio.

-  As the LMS (Learning Management System), it acts as the backend for learner data as they go through courses and programs, and it serves some legacy UI elements.
+  As the LMS (Learning Management System), it acts as the backend for learners' data as they go through courses and programs, and it serves some legacy UI elements.

   As Studio, it is the CMS(Content Management System) where instructors and